willem88836/SimpleJson/README.md

   * (De)serialization of self-referencing objects (or objects that refer to the same object multiple times).

 ### Getting Started
-The easiest way to get started is to download the SimpleJsonLibary.dll file from [here](https://github.com/willem88836/SimpleJson/releases).
+The easiest way to get started is to download the SimpleJsonLibrary.dll file from [here](https://github.com/willem88836/SimpleJson/releases).
 Import this file into your project, and you're good to go!

 ### Quick Example